Articles & Press Mentions

 For me, the best part of self-employment is freedom — including freedom to organize my days as I see fit, and creative freedom to execute my ideas, my way.
 And as much as I like my work, I love the freedom to put work to the side whenever that’s feasible.
 I play in a number of bands including my own downer-country project, Peri & the FAQs.
 I feel incredibly lucky to have a super-supportive husband/partner in crime, and our two kids keep me inspired every day.

 When you’re self-employed, nothing is as valuable than the folks you work with.
 I am incredibly thankful for all the people I’ve worked with over the years, including the ones that taught me the more painful lessons.
 These days, I’m helped out on the regular by these rad folx:

 Lisa Barrow — Editorial

 Jordan Tate — Design

 The common thread through all my projects and business pursuits is a desire to empower passion-driven people in bringing their plans and visions to life.
 To me, supporting entrepreneurship doesn’t mean chasing tech unicorns; it means supporting the diverse world of bootstrappers and micropreneurs who make up the vast majority of ventures in the US and beyond.
 I use diversity, equity and inclusion practices in managing my business and my team.
 My priorities are to support underserved communities, promote sustainable business practices, and help develop new economic models that serve profits, people and the planet.

 P-Brain Media LLC

-My publishing, media development and consulting/coaching work are done through my company, P-Brain Media LLC.
+My media development and consulting services are done through my company, P-Brain Media LLC.
 I founded P-Brain Media on the belief that quality content matters and thoughtful communications can change the world.